As the safety and economic regulator of the rail industry and Highways England’s monitor, we work with the following government bodies.

-The Department for Transport (DfT) has overall responsibility for transport including rail and road.
-It provides strategic direction and funding to the railways and to procure rail franchises and projects It sets strategy and funding for the railways and the Strategic Road Network.
+The Department for Transport has overall responsibility for transport including rail and road.
+It provides strategic direction and funding to the railways, procures rail franchises and transport-related projects.

 The body with responsibility for European railway transport issues.

-Safety and economic regulation are a key part of IGC's responsibility to supervise and monitor all matters relating to the operation of the Channel Tunnel.
+Safety and economic regulation are a key part of the Intergovernmental Commission (IGC) responsibility to supervise and monitor all matters relating to the operation of the Channel Tunnel.